The ideas page of vinceunlimited - Part of the strange world of an Ideas Man

 Tea bags, containing tea and sugar.

 A marketing edge.

 I even have the logo.
 "Sweet tea's the one for me".

 Do you have the ability to turn this into a consumer product with me?
 Tea bag and sugar producers click away.

 Author: Vince Poynter Version m5.039 15 Dec 2017

 First Published: Version 1.00 in Oct 2003 and reproduced here in full, unedited

-The tags were added in Version m5.039 15 Dec 2017, along with the image which depicts the author serving afternoon tea to some pensioners whlst some co-workers look on
+The image was added in Version 5.039 15 Dec 2017 which depicts the author serving afternoon tea to some pensioners whlst some co-workers look on

 Word Minutes Template